Carleton-DataSquad/DataSquadGuidebook/Naming Conventions.md

 ## General Rules:
 * avoid long, descriptive names
-* do not just use numbers
+* with the exception of dates, do not just use numbers

 ## Project (Folders):

 *Naming*: Client-ProjectName-Time

 *Ex*: PLacke-GuideBook-2016, ChildV-SomeProject-2017

+If you are creating folders for the same projects across multiple platforms (Github, Google Drive, etc.), be sure to keep the folder name the same for all projects.

 ## Branches: